-Here is the most comprehensive list I have ever put together of LA Museums To Explore With Kids!
+Here is the most comprehensive list you will ever find of Kid Friendly Museums in Los Angeles.
 Most of the museums on this list are either within Los Angeles or right on the outskirts.
-Some of them are FREE.
+Some of them are free.
 Some of them cost a few bucks.
+Some even offer virtual field trips.
 Either way, typically museum admittance is about the same price as going out to see a movie.

 Please make sure the museum is age appropriate for your children prior to taking them to visit.